MannLabs/alphapeptdeep/README.md

 ### GUI

-If the GUI was not installed through a one-click GUI installer, it can be activate with the following `bash` command:
+If the GUI was not installed through a one-click GUI installer, it can be launched with the following `bash` command:

 ``` bash
 peptdeep gui